Jdorman1289/starterHTML/README.md

 # starterHTML
-Example HTML code that includes semantic tag suggestions and some basic flexbox css classes
+Example HTML code that includes semantic tag suggestions and some basic flexbox CSS classes